brockhager/projectlage/README.md

 # projectlage
-Coordination of a public world address for planet earth
+Coordination of a public world address for planet earth stored on a public blockchain